- Written by Dr.Mehmet Demircioglu

 The right amount of time off work after hair transplant surgery depends on your job, your healing speed, your travel plan, your hair length, your skin reaction, and how comfortable you are with people seeing the early signs of surgery.
 If prescription frames are part of your normal workday, plan glasses or sunglasses after a hair transplant before surgery instead of improvising on day one.
 It also depends on whether your clinic has prepared you properly or only told you that everything will be easy.

-Recovery should be discussed before surgery, not after.
+Discuss recovery before surgery, not after.
 When you understand the first 10 days, you are usually more careful and less likely to keep touching the grafts out of fear.

 There is a real difference between looking medically normal and looking socially normal.
 Your scalp can be healing well and still look obvious to other people.

-In a high-volume hair mill clinic model, patients may be moved quickly from consultation to booking, then receive generic instructions after the procedure.
+In a high volume hair mill clinic model, patients may be moved quickly from consultation to booking, then receive generic instructions after the procedure.
 That is not enough when you still have to manage work, travel, sleep, swelling, and anxiety.

 If you work from home and can avoid stress, sweating, dust, direct sun, and accidental touching, you may be able to work earlier.